carmingenium/DRR-Powerups/README.md

 - These two categories are divided as “**PROGRESSION**” *(for STUFF)* and “**CONSUMABLE**” *(for POWERUPS)* in the JSON file.

 Missing:
--
-- - [ ] Need to find examples of equipped power ups getting used (Consumables).
+- Need to find examples of equipped power ups getting used (Consumables).
 And find out if multiple can be equipped.

-- - [ ] Find usages of strange shroom and take notes of the effects.
+- Find usages of strange shroom and take notes of the effects.

-- - [ ] Find usages of consumable bombs.
+- Find usages of consumable bombs.

-- - [ ] Defense Booster giving mana is unrelated.
+- Defense Booster giving mana is unrelated.
 Need to find the problem.

-- - [x] Dingle Token
+- <del>Dingle Token<del>

-- - [ ] Luck Booster values need to be determined.
+- Luck Booster values need to be determined.

 All Items that are a part of this system:
 -